aleph2c/miros-rabbitmq/doc/deployment.rst

 Where you are reading each section, you will find:

-* a cheat sheet picture, which will describe the workflow with examples of each thing to do in the workflow.
+* a cheatsheet for fast reference
-* a written description of the things needed to do the step
+* a detailed written description of the things needed to do the step
 * a summary of what you have accomplished at the end of the step

 .. _deployment-set-up-your-deployment-computer: